-Using a hard toothbrush can also wear away the teeth, very much like over brushing.
-For most people, using a brush with relatively soft bristles and small head will be the best option, enabling you to reach as many areas as possible.
+Using a hard toothbrush can also wear away the teeth, very much like over-brushing.
+For most people, using a brush with relatively soft bristles and a small head will be the best option, enabling you to reach as many areas as possible.

 In some cases, if you have had excessive wear in the past, then an extra soft toothbrush could be better.

 Smoking damages your teeth by changing the pH level in your mouth and affecting the good bacteria.
 Your mouth is a fine balance, when you eat, the acidity level rises due to the acid excreted by the bacteria in your mouth, your saliva is then alkaline and balances out this acidity.

 Because smoking inhibits the release of saliva, this pH balance is not addressed and your mouth maintains its acidity which can result in tooth decay.

 Thumb-sucking can dramatically affect the look of your teeth.
 Think about it, orthodontic braces deliberately move teeth by applying pressure to them in a continuous direction, this orthodontic phenomenon is possible too.

 Thumb-suckers will usually have a preferred angle to suck their thumb, this continually preferred angle puts pressure on the teeth and jaw and will eventually move them leading to a need for orthodontics later in life.

 Thumb-sucking can be devastatingly damaging as it not only moves the teeth but can actually push the bone as well.
 This can mean that the upper jaw is enlarged and pushed forwards so much that using conventional orthodontics to move the teeth back again can be difficult to impossible.

 If your child sucks their thumb, an orthodontic dummy is generally a preferred option as this can be controlled a little easier.